JoshuaLelon/PyTorch-Intro-EOPC/README.md

 `cd PyTorch-Intro-EOPC`

-[Optional] Activate your virtual machine or environment (make sure it's using Python 3.6 and PyTorch 0.4.1)
+*Optional*: Activate your virtual machine or environment (make sure it's using Python 3.6 and PyTorch 0.4.1)

 Run the notebook.